 8. Ask your doctor or pharmacist before you give more than one OTC medicine.

 If your child has a cough and a headache, it may make sense to give them two medicines -- one for each problem.
 But many cold and flu meds have the same ingredients as pain relievers.
 If you give your child both, it could lead to an accidental overdose.

 Reading the label can help you spot the same ingredients.
 Still, you should check with the pharmacist or doctor before you use more than one OTC medicine.

 9. Treat colds without medication.

-Children younger than 12 who have nasal congestion can use saline nasal drops or nasal spray, fluids, and a cool mist humidifier instead of OTC medications.
+Children who have nasal congestion can use saline nasal drops or nasal spray, fluids, and a cool mist humidifier instead of OTC medications.
 Suction can help a stuffy nose.

 10. Don’t give cough and cold medicines to children under 4.

 According to the FDA, the benefits of these aren't worth the risks of the serious side effects that can come from using them too much in children under 4 years of age.

-It may be best to avoid things like oral or nasal decongestants, antihistamines, expectorants, and cough suppressants in children under 12.
+It may be best to avoid things like oral or nasal decongestants, antihistamines, expectorants, and cough suppressants in children under age 4.
 But honey may be helpful to treat nighttime cough in children more than a year old.

 Always call your doctor if your infant has a cold or a fever.